-In sum, if you or your company in a business where an U.S origin defense articles involved, you need to be diligent about complying with ITAR.
-So the question is how a foreign person comply with ITAR.
+In sum, if you or your company in a business where a U.S origin defense articles involved, you need to be diligent about complying with ITAR.
+So, the question is how a foreign person comply with ITAR.

 Complying with ITAR